bep/s3deploy/README.md

 -workers int
     number of workers to upload files (default -1)
 ```

+Note that `-skip-local-dirs` and `-skip-local-files` will match against a relative path from the source directory with Unix-style path separators.
+The source directory is represented by `.`, the rest starts with a `/`.

 The flags can be set in one of (in priority order):